LAAC-LSCP/laac-lscp.github.io/docs/running-models.md

 You should only install the repo and conda environment the first time.
 If you ran the model in the past, just reuse the same folder and conda environment.

-The code for VCM is stored in [this github repo](https://github.com/LAAC-LSCP/vcm/){:target="_blank"}.
+The code for VCM is stored in [this GitHub repo](https://github.com/LAAC-LSCP/vcm/){:target="_blank"}.
 So the first step is to clone the repository in oberon, in a `scratch2/username` subdirectory.
 ```bash
 cd /scratch2/username/modules
 git clone https://github.com/LAAC-LSCP/vcm.git